solana-labs/solana-program-library/editions/interface/README.md

 ## SPL Interface

-The interface - albeit strongly inspired and largely based upon Metaplex's original engineering - should be simple enough to not inundate or force anyone to comply with any preconcieved ideas of how these parent-child relationships amongst editions should interact.
+The interface - albeit strongly inspired by and largely based upon Metaplex's original engineering - should be simple enough to not inundate or force anyone to comply with any preconcieved ideas of how these parent-child relationships amongst editions should interact.

 > Note: Changing the nomenclature of these state objects may potentially confuse people familiar with Metaplex's model, but serve to acknowledge the fact that this interface is something entirely different.

 ### The Original

-This interface will dub the original token or NFT as simply an `Original`.
+This interface will dub the original token metadata simply as an `Original`.

 Similar to `MasterEdition`, this state will store information pertaining to supply and maximum supply.